icebert04/icebert04.github.io/_posts/2018-5-12-a-real-mother.md

 We talked a lot.
 Not only on the vicinity where is stationed but through social media (Yes, they are allowed to us Facebook).
 During those talks, I get to know that person.
 The reason why is she so special and made her different and unique.

+She is busy involve in so many projects but the one thing that strike me is her helping the youth get into College.
+Sr. Mary Grace goes out of her way to find those kids who lack the funds to go to Universities.
+I don't know how many youngters did she help but I'm quite sure there's a lot.